iamsaptarshi07/Personalized-Recommender-System/README.md

 Key features include:

-- Model Architecture: Combines user and item embeddings with fully connected hidden layers to predict user ratings for movies.
+- **Model Architecture:** Combines user and item embeddings with fully connected hidden layers to predict user ratings for movies.
-- Training & Evaluation: Includes mechanisms for early stopping to prevent overfitting and ensure optimal model performance.
+- **Training & Evaluation:** Includes mechanisms for early stopping to prevent overfitting and ensure optimal model performance.
-- Recommendations: Provides a function to generate top N movie recommendations for a given user, outputting IMDb links for easy access to movie details.
+- **Recommendations:** Provides a function to generate top N movie recommendations for a given user, outputting IMDb links for easy access to movie details.
-- Preprocessing: Ensures no user rates the same movie more than once by handling duplicate entries effectively.
+- **Preprocessing:** Ensures no user rates the same movie more than once by handling duplicate entries effectively.
-- Bayesian Average: Utilizes a Bayesian average approach to handle rating data, ensuring more robust and stable predictions by accounting for variability in the number of ratings per movie.
+- **Bayesian Average:** Utilizes a Bayesian average approach to handle rating data, ensuring more robust and stable predictions by accounting for variability in the number of ratings per movie.

-The result is an efficient recommendation system that can predict user preferences and suggest movies with direct IMDb links.
+The model predicts the probability that a user will like a particular movie and uses these probabilities to recommend the most suitable movies to each user.

 We'll be using these packages to do our analysis: